Corporate website of Orient Corporation

 (Executive Management Meeting)

 The Executive Management Meeting is established for the purpose of preliminarily deliberating on matters to be submitted to the Board of Directors and deliberating on important matters for business execution and operational management based on basic management policies decided by the Board of Directors.
-The Meeting is currently chaired by the President and Director (Tetsuo Iimori) and composed of members such as all Heads of Divisions and Groups.
+The Meeting is currently chaired by the President and Director (Makoto Umemiya) and composed of members such as all Heads of Divisions and Groups.

 (Operational Auditing Committee)